Black Hammer Party: Ideology

-It was described as a "radical leftist socialist group", Black supremacist, and a "black nationalist communist group".
+It was described as a "radical leftist socialist group," Black supremacist, and a "black nationalist communist group."
 The Black Hammer Party claimed to represent the Black and Native American people of the United States, and it advocated an anti-capitalist revolution, a separate homeland and financial reparations from 'white colonizers'.
-The group was known for its incendiary claims, such as arguing that Anne Frank did not deserve sympathy because had she survived the Holocast, she would have become a 'European colonizer' and 'oppressor' through participating in the Nakba; the party's members announced their plans to burn copies of Anne Frank’s diary.
+The group was known for its incendiary claims, such as arguing that Anne Frank did not deserve sympathy because had she survived the Holocaust, she would have become a 'European colonizer' and 'oppressor' through participating in the Nakba; the party's members announced their plans to burn copies of Anne Frank’s diary.
 The Daily Beast accused the group of using anti-white and antisemitic rhetoric.

-The party was described as a "radical, paramilitary organization" that plans to "take back the land from white people."
+The party was described as a "far-left extremist group," and a "radical, paramilitary organization" that plans to "take back the land from white people."
 It considered itself a "symbol of hope for the colonized poor and working class" and argued that because of the COVID-19 pandemic, police brutality and other social issues disproportionaly affect people of color, it was necessary to establish a separate nation for them, as the “Colonized people need their own land, their own space, their own modes of production in order to advance an anti-colonial struggle any higher.”
-Some members of the party claimed that it "seemed like an ideal leftist activist group for people of color", and praised Romaine's "anti-colonial analysis" and his ability to "get into the weeds on Maoism".
+Some members of the party claimed that it "seemed like an ideal leftist activist group for people of color," and praised Romaine's "anti-colonial analysis" and their ability to "get into the weeds on Maoism."

 Alleged Russian influence

 On July 29, 2022, the U.S. Department of Justice made public information about alleged Russian influence operations involving collaboration with American political organizations.
 It did not name the groups directly.
 However, based on the released information, the Black Hammer Party (allegedly "U.S. Political Group 2" in the released document) was among the groups implicated in these activities, according to multiple media reports.

 According to these reports, the Black Hammer Party had received funding from Russian citizen Aleksandr Viktorovich Ionov, an individual with connections to the Russian government.
 This would have been used to fund the group's protest at the headquarters of Meta Platforms, Facebook's parent company, due to the latter's censorship of posts supporting the 2022 Russian invasion of Ukraine.

-According to the released information, the implicated groups would have received "direction or control over them on behalf of the FSB", through Ionov.
+According to the released information, the implicated groups would have received "direction or control over them on behalf of the FSB," through Ionov.

 On September 12, 2024 Kodzo, along with Omali Yeshitela and 2 other African People's Socialist Party members, were found guilty of violating 18 U.S.C. § 951: Conspiracy to Act as an Agent of a Foreign Government.
 On December 9th, 2024, Kodzo was sentenced to 5 years of probation.